ixofoundation/ixo-blockchain/docs/core/proto-docs.md

 <a name="ixo.entity.v1beta1.EntityAccountAuthzCreatedEvent"></a>

 ### EntityAccountAuthzCreatedEvent
-EntityAccountCreatedEvent is an event triggered on a entity account creation
+EntityAccountCreatedEvent is an event triggered on a entity account authz creation

 | Field | Type | Label | Description |